tingtingchung/AI.Mason/WK02: Recurrent Neural Networks (RNN).md

 **Day 0: Hypermaraters**
 6-7 minute team presentations of these topics
+Define and explain the key concepts
+Explain the math equation(s)
+Demo code if relevant (this is optional)
+Always reference the official documentation from Scikit-Learn or Tensorflow
+You can use other Internet sources but make sure they are consistent with the current official documentation

 Teams 1 & 12: sklearn.preprocessing - For numeric values and categorical values
 Teams 2 & 12: sklearn.impute
 Team 3 & 13: Optimizer - stochastic gradient descent